com-480-data-visualization/SoundSculptors/README.md

 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

 We are using data from spotify's API.
 This gives access to things like artist popularity per country, song characteristics, and song popularity.
+We are also using this dataset from Kaggle: https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023

 ### Problematic